Top 10 Things to Do in Bhutan – The Land of Thundering Dragon

 Explore the vibrant night life in Paro and Thimphu

-Do yourself a favor and visit Mojo Park in Thimphu and Park 76 in Paro, and you’ll see what I am talking about.
+Do yourself a favour and visit Mojo Park in Thimphu and Park 76 in Paro, and you’ll see what I am talking about.
 You might also want to check out Om Bar, Barz Brothers in Thimphu.

 Live music, beer on tap, lively vibes, a variety of alcohol on offer, and some yummy finger licking food – your evenings can’t get better than this for sure, especially after a long day of exploring the different attractions.